Ahmed-Jim1/IVolve-Training/OpenShift/Task-6/README.md

-# Configuring a MySQL Pod Using ConfigMap and Secret
+#Task 6: Configuring a MySQL Pod Using ConfigMap and Secret

 ## Objective
 The goal of this task is to configure a MySQL Pod in Kubernetes using **ConfigMap** and **Secret** to manage configuration values securely and efficiently.